We found 4 orthopedic surgeons who accept AmeriHealth 65 near Woodbury, NJ.

 Clinical interests: Kyphoplasty, Radiculopathy, Cervical Radiculopathy, Spinal Pain, Spinal Instrumentation, Lower Back ...
 (Read more)

-Dr. Frederick Ballet is a hand surgery and orthopedics/orthopedic surgery specialist in Marlton, NJ and Woodbury, NJ.
-On average, patients gave him a rating of 4.5 stars out of 5.
-These areas are among his clinical interests: forearm fracture, hand joint replacement, and nerve block.
-Dr. Ballet is in-network for Blue Cross/Blue Shield, Coventry, and TRICARE, in addition to other insurance carriers.
-Dr. Ballet graduated from New York Medical College.
-For his professional training, Dr. Ballet completed a residency program at NYU Hospital for Joint Diseases.
+Dr. Frederick Ballet sees patients in Marlton, NJ and Woodbury, NJ.
+His medical specialties are hand surgery and orthopedics/orthopedic surgery.
+Patient ratings for Dr. Ballet average 4.5 stars out of 5.
+These areas are among his clinical interests: amputation, forearm fracture, and hand joint replacement.
+Blue Cross/Blue Shield, Coventry, and TRICARE are among the insurance carriers that Dr. Ballet accepts.
+After completing medical school at New York Medical College, Dr. Ballet performed his residency at NYU Hospital for Joint Diseases.

 Clinical interests: Forearm Fracture, Hand Joint Replacement, Wrist Fracture, Sports Health, Hand Fracture, Dupuytren's ...
 (Read more)

 Clinical interests: Forearm Fracture, Hand Joint Replacement, Elbow Pain, Wrist Fracture, Sports Health, Elbow ...
 (Read more)